d-evops-co/web/docs/about.markdown

 The DevOps Company is run by Jason Brown, a DevOps veteran with a CV as long as your arm.
 We're small, but flexible.
 We do DevOps and Web and we want to make the web better with every job we do.

-You can send us email on jasbro (at) jasbro.io
+You can send us email on hello (at) d.evops.co

 You can get Jason on Mastodon via his Official Account, [CloudyOpsPoet](https://mastodon.social/@cloudyopspoet)